stefano-meschiari/rvdb/README.md

 ```
 git clone https://github.com/stefano-meschiari/rvdb.git
 ```
+or by downloading the [.tar.gz archive](https://github.com/stefano-meschiari/rvdb/raw/master/rvdb.tar.gz).

+**Note**: This database is currently in a pre-release version.
+Please check the data carefully before using it for scientific work.
+If you notice any issues with one of the datasets, please do a pull request on this repository, [file a bug](https://github.com/stefano-meschiari/rvdb/issues), or [drop me a line](http://www.stefanom.org).

 ## What it contains
 The repository is structured as a collection of plain-text files that can easily be imported in [Systemic](http://www.stefanom.org/systemic) or any other analysis program.
 Each star is associated with a file with extension .sys (system); this file contains a few stellar parameters and references to the radial velocity files associated with the star.